Topological expansion of unitary integrals and maps: Tutte-like equations

-Notice that $\carte'$ has $r-1$ black vertices.
-We removed the last black vertex and did not create any new edge linking two black vertices, furthermore the faces we modified are incident to a white vertex (for instance the one corresponding to the cut $\eta$).
-Thus, $\carte'$ is of unitary type. \end{proof}
+We now show that $\carte'$ is indeed a map of unitary type.
+The map $\carte'$ has $r-1$ black vertices.
+We removed the last black vertex and did not create any new edge linking two black vertices, thus properties \ref{it:unit-bv} and \ref{it:unit-order} of Definition \ref{def:maps_unitary_type} are satisfied.
+We did not remove any white half-edge so property \ref{it:unit-wv} is satisfied as well.
+Thus, $\carte'$ is of unitary type.
+Furthermore, as we removed the last black vertex and let the other ones unchanged, if $\carte$ is non-decreasing (recall Definition \ref{def:monotone-unitary-map}), $\carte'$ is non-decreasing as well. \end{proof}

 Let us now compute the permutations that represent $\carte'$.